 After my midlife divorce, I spent way too long in the regret and remorse stage.
 For too long, I didn’t even think about Restart.
 Here’s what I learned: Mourning your losses after divorce is necessary.
-There is grieving to be done.
+There is grieving and coping to be done.
 There is an emotional roller coaster of emotions to figure out.
 There is pain and anguish to process.
 All those things take time.
 Don’t rush it, because the grief of divorce is real and as hard as any grief you will ever face.
 But here’s the deal … you also have a choice: Stay on the path of endless grieving and mourning and being angry or take small positive steps every day to restart a bright, good life.
 That’s the choice.

 There’s a great little book entitled The Art of Imperfection: Simple Ways to Make Peace with Yourself by Veronique Vienne and Erica Lennard.
 Here’s something from that book that caught my eye: “Don’t try to second-guess what’s expected of you.
 Instead, turn the ironies of fate into an excuse to become who you want to be.”